SuperLawyers Rising Stars

 • Firing/Lay-Off: Your company is reducing its workforce due to a reorganization; men with less experience and seniority are retained while you are laid off.

-• Promotion: You have worked hard for your employer for the past 20 years and received excellent annual performance reviews, but you have denied promotion in favor of less qualified men three times over the past two years.
+• Promotion: You have worked hard for your employer for the past 20 years and received excellent annual performance reviews, but you were denied promotion in favor of less qualified men three times over the past two years.

 • Pay: You work in the same position as several men and have the same experience, ability, education, and training, but you are paid thousands of dollars less per year.